canalplus/rx-player/doc/api/loadVideo_options.md

       In any case, the license provided by this function should be of a ``BufferSource`` type (example: an ``Uint8Array`` or an ``ArrayBuffer``).

-      Even in case of an error, you can (this is not mandatory) set two properties on the rejected value which will be interpreted by the
+      Even in case of an error, you can (this is not mandatory) set any of the following properties on the rejected value which will be interpreted by the RxPlayer:
-      RxPlayer:

         - `noRetry` (`Boolean`): If set to `true`, we will throw directly a `KEY_LOAD_ERROR` to call `getLicense`.
 If not set or set to `false`, the current retry parameters will be applied (see `getLicenseConfig`)

         - `message` (`string`): If the `message` property is set as a "string", this message will be set as the `message` property of the corresponding `EncryptedMediaError` (either communicated through an